 Arizona Deed Forms (5)

 An Arizona deed is a legal document that transfers real property from a grantor to a grantee.
-The form must describe the property that will be transferred, contain the original signatures of the grantor and the grantee, follow specific recording requirements, and be acknowledged by a notary public to be accepted by the County Recorder’s Office.
+The form must describe the property that will be transferred, include all necessary language required under law, and be signed by the grantor with notary acknowledgment.

 An Arizona deed is a legal document that transfers real property from a grantor to a grantee.
-The form must describe the property that will be transferred, contain the original signatures of the grantor and the grantee, follow specific recording requirements, and be acknowledged by a notary public to be accepted by the County Recorder’s Office.
+The form must describe the property that will be transferred, include all necessary language required under law, and be signed by the grantor with notary acknowledgment.

 1. Home »